 - Find the highest value of autocorrelation coefficient that corresponds to the multiple of the respective seasonal lag \(m_j\);

-- Calculate IC, and if it is lower than for the previous best model, leave the new MA order;
+- Estimate the model and calculate IC.
+If it is lower than for the previous best model, keep the new MA order;

 - Repeat (a) – (d) while there is an improvement in IC;